wuyingki/WorkBetter/OKEsetup.md

 - A `Default Route Table for oke-cluster` should have been created for you

-- If not create a new one with the following:
+If a default Route Table has not been created for you, then create a new Route Table.

+- Click **Create Route Table**

+- Enter the following:
   - **Name:** `routetable-0`
   - **Destination CIDR block:** `0.0.0.0/0`
   - **Target Type:** `Internet Gateway`